New Bridge School

 Organisation & Planning

-Within these groups, individual pupil needs are met by a highly differentiated split group teaching model.
+At Key Stage 3, pupils are grouped according to ability.
+Individual pupil needs are met by a highly differentiated teaching model.

-In addition to the core offer of English, Maths, ICT, Living Skills and RSHE, pupils study other subjects such as Science, Art, Music, Dance, Drama and Humanities as part of a broad and balanced Curriculum.
+In addition to the core offer of English, Maths, ICT, Living Skills and RSHE, pupils study other subjects such as PE, Science, Art, Music, Dance, Drama and Humanities as part of a broad and balanced Curriculum.

 There is a mixed delivery model, with the majority of lessons delivered by the class teacher and a smaller percentage delivered by specialist teachers in subject specific environments.

-Impact
+Impact & Assessment

 This has been designed to assess, measure and track progress of young people academically and against their EHCP outcomes.
+All pupils are assessed formatively and teachers set targets for all pupils using small step ‘I can’ statements.

 Learning activities in each subject area are carefully designed to give pupils opportunities to meet these targets.
+Teachers assess pupil’s knowledge, understanding and skills by making observations during lessons and by providing appropriate feedback.
+Work is recorded in books and more increasingly using digital portfolios.

+Teachers measure progress against EHCP outcomes using a 0-10 scale from not achieved to achieved.
 Pupils are engaged in the assessment process by teachers encouraging them to take ownership of their targets, understanding what they have achieved so far and what their next steps are.

 Technology

 Technology is used in the classroom to support the development of independent working and pupil’s ownership of their own learning.
-Flipped learning is used where teachers record video demonstrations of techniques to support differentiation in mixed ability groups.
+Flipped learning is used where teachers record video demonstrations of techniques to support adaptations in mixed ability groups.
 Pupils can re-watch demonstrations in their own learning space to increase their independent engagement. iPads are used to encourage pupils to research knowledge about new topics being taught.

 Technology allows for such flexibility in learning that it will enable and encourage pupils to work in a more collaborative manner.
 Technology is a key building block in facilitating collaborative learning.
 The iPad will allow pupils to contribute to lesson content from the front of the class, engage with their peers in problem solving activities and create a more collective approach to lesson time.
 Supported by technology, pupils are generating new approaches to problem solving and learning how to work alongside their peers, a great attribute for their future destination.